AmenaNajeeb/Amena/README.md

 Hey!
 This is Amena Najeeb.
 I have been an Online Tutor for over 4+ years now.
-We are working on an EdTech startup called Delta Sigma Technologies.
+We are working on an EdTech startup called Delta Sigma Technologies, we are located in Hyderabad.

 I am a tech enthusiast.
 I like exploring new courses and working with new technologies.
 I am glad that I came across Tapas Adhikary's post on freedcodecamp.org that lead me to watch the Git Version Control playlist.